 Formed by bringing together a number of overlapping & interlocking communities including local Bedford Park & West London residents with an interest in the area & in the arts & their children’s future inspirations & aspirations, with West London’s & London’s very many poets, writers, artists, actors, local historians, & those who preserve & promote the community’s architectural & artistic heritage, & with poets, academics, critics, Yeatsians & many from around the world who simply love English & Irish literature & drama, we’ve quickly gained enthusiasm, energy and support from the widest possible range of sources in Britain, Ireland, the US & internationally, from local schools & community & commercial organisations through to international academic conferences & societies.

-We’re now a Charitable Incorporated Organisation registered with the Charity Commission for England and Wales (Registration# 1172224) with formally registered Aims & Objectives:
+A Charitable Incorporated Organisation registered with the Charity Commission for England and Wales (Registration# 1172224), our Aims & Objectives are:

 - To advance art & to advance education in the works of WB Yeats & the history & heritage of Bedford Park for the benefit of the public, by the provision of a public artwork in commemoration of the life & works of the Nobel-prizewinning Irish poet & dramatist WB Yeats.